UPDATE

 Trucking is currently the only way to transport goods in and out of the Uinta Basin.
 The Uinta Basin Railway will provide an alternative, safe and efficient system of freight transportation.

 The Coalition vetted a thorough list of potential routes for the railway.
-The Coalition sought to identify routes with the lowest cost to construct and operate, the fewest environmental impacts, and the fewest impacts on residences and communities, including minimizing impacts to agriculture, public lands, endangered species and water resources.
-As a result of this evaluation, the Coalition proposed four alternative routes to the U.S. Surface Transportation Board (STB) for additional study.
+The Coalition sought to identify routes with the lowest cost to construct and operate, the fewest environmental impacts, and the fewest impacts on residences and communities, including minimizing impacts to agriculture, public lands, endangered species, and water resources.
+As a result of this evaluation, the Coalition proposed four alternative routes to the STB for additional study.

 Explore all of the evaluated, short listed, and selected routes on the map below